See It from My Perspective: How Language Affects Cultural Bias in Image Understanding

-We use LORA \citep{hu2021lora} to train each \textbf{mLLaVA} variant in $2$ phases: multimodal pre-training and visual instruction tuning.
+We use the LORA \citep{hu2021lora} training recipe published in the LLaVA repository to train each \textbf{mLLaVA} variant in $2$ phases: multimodal pre-training and visual instruction tuning.
 This allows us to freeze our base LLMs, mitigating catastrophic forgetting of pre-trained knowledge \citep{kirkpatrick2017overcoming} and enabling training each variant on $4$ NVIDIA A100 GPUs in a single day.